MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/text-search/out-of-the-box-textsearch/vectorstore-textsearch.md

 ## Getting started

-The sample below shows how to create a `VectorStoreTextSearch` which is bound to an in-memory vector store and use it to perform a text search.
+The sample below shows how to use an in-memory vector store to create a `VectorStoreTextSearch` and use it to perform a text search.

 ::: zone pivot="programming-language-csharp"